 The sharing economy has already shown its potential to connect people and businesses all across the world.
 From French bakers to the American food supply chains, from Chinese tourists to Alaskan homeowners, the world is becoming a global village.
 If developed with global standards in mind, blockchain technology has the potential to make these connections stronger, and make new ones along the way delivering faster and improved services to citizens and consumers across the globe.

 Blockchain technology continues to gain mainstream acceptance and adoption.
 It is only a matter of time before we see more innovative solutions combined with everyday use.
-Though the sharing economy has yet a long way to go before it becomes completely secure and user-friendly, with all the innovation it is bound to happen rather sooner than later.
+Though the sharing economy has yet a long way to go before it becomes completely secure and user-friendly, with all the innovation it is bound to happen sooner rather than later.
 When our world gets completely immersed in blockchain technology, it will be a transformed world in which cooperatives, schools, and neighborhood groups have all the same technological advantages as governments or multinational corporations.

 Since this decentralized ecosystem is only accessible for people who hold Safex Cash and Safex Token, it is highly important to have existent fiat gateways - majorly for new users who want to enter the platform but also for already existing users who may want to exit again into fiat currency or other cryptocurrencies.

 In this context, it is worth noticing that the cryptocurrency exchange Xcalibra is the primary gateway into the Safex ecosystem at present.
 It was founded by the founder and lead software architect of the Safex project and is therefore a highly reliable partner.
 It enables new users to enter the decentralized marketplace majorly via Bitcoin but also credit card payment.
-Finally, also other exchanges are in the process of implementing Safex which will ensure an increasing number of gateways and liquidity for a growing user base in the future.